InMyArea.com earns commissions from some of the providers we list on our site. Learn more

 How to Plan for Your Long-Distance Move

-Your job is being relocated, you’ve been hired for a dream position, or you’re off to go to college.
+Your job is being relocated, you’ve been hired for a dream position, or you’re off to college.
 No matter the reason, you’re moving a lengthy distance.
 Moving is stressful even between neighboring towns, but across state lines or countries?
 It can seem like a Herculean task.
-What most people seem to forget is that Hercules did succeed – and you can too.
+What most people seem to forget is that Hercules did succeed — and you can too.
 It will take some planning and a bit of patience, but a long-distance move doesn’t have to be a living nightmare.
 These tips will help make your move feel like a Sunday drive.

 Plan and Schedule ASAP

 As soon as you know you’re moving, it’s time to begin prep work.
-Prepare a checklist of everything you need to pack and where it’s headed, be it to storage or the new place.
+Prepare a checklist of everything you need to pack and where it’s headed — be it to storage or the new place.
 Look up any listings for the area if you don’t have a home already scouted out.
 If you have your move date set, begin scheduling what needs to be done on what day.
 Even if you’re more of a go-with-the-flow type of person, a move of this caliber requires extensive preparation.

 Research Your Moving Company